 Placental and Breast Milk Passage

 It is not known if didanosine is excreted in human breast milk.

-The French Perinatal Cohort reported an association of head and neck birth defects with first-trimester exposure to didanosine (0.5%, AOR = 3.4 (95% CI 1.1–10.4), P = 0.04).3 The PHACS/SMARTT cohort found no association between any NRTIs and birth defects, after adjusting for birth cohort and other factors, didanosine administered in combination with stavudine was associated with an overall increase in congenital abnormalities;5 it should be noted that the combination of didanosine and stavudine should not be used in pregnant women with HIV (or anyone with HIV) because of a higher risk of toxicity.
-Among 897 births to HIV-infected women in a Spanish cohort, there was no significant difference in the rate of birth defects after first-trimester exposure and the rate of birth defects after second- and third-trimester exposure (OR 0.61, 95% CI, 0.16, 2.27).6 In the Antiretroviral Pregnancy Registry, sufficient numbers of first-trimester exposures to didanosine in humans have been monitored to be able to detect at least a 2-fold increase in the risk of overall birth defects.7 Among cases of first-trimester didanosine exposure reported to the Antiretroviral Pregnancy Registry, prevalence of birth defects was 4.8% (20 of 418 births; 95% CI, 2.9% to 7.3%) compared with 2.7% in the U.S. population, based on Centers for Disease Control and Prevention surveillance.5 All defects were reviewed in detail by the Registry, and no pattern of defects was discovered.
+The French Perinatal Cohort reported an association of head and neck birth defects with first-trimester exposure to didanosine (0.5%, AOR = 3.4 (95% Confidence Interval [CI] 1.1–10.4), P = 0.04).4 The PHACS/SMARTT cohort found no association between any NRTIs and birth defects, after adjusting for birth cohort and other factors, didanosine administered in combination with stavudine was associated with an overall increase in congenital abnormalities;5 it should be noted that the combination of didanosine and stavudine should not be used in pregnant women with HIV (or anyone with HIV) because of a higher risk of toxicity.
+Among 897 births to HIV-infected women in a Spanish cohort, there was no significant difference in the rate of birth defects after first-trimester exposure and the rate of birth defects after second- and third-trimester exposure (OR 0.61, 95% CI, 0.16, 2.27).6 In the Antiretroviral Pregnancy Registry, sufficient numbers of first-trimester exposures to didanosine in humans have been monitored to be able to detect at least a 2-fold increase in the risk of overall birth defects.7 Among cases of first-trimester didanosine exposure reported to the Antiretroviral Pregnancy Registry, prevalence of birth defects was 4.7% (20 of 423 births; 95% CI, 2.9% to 7.2%) compared with 2.7% in the U.S. population, based on Centers for Disease Control and Prevention surveillance.7 All defects were reviewed in detail by the Registry, and no pattern of defects was discovered.
 The rate and types of defects will continue to be closely monitored.

-Lactic acidosis, fatal in some cases, has been described in pregnant women receiving the combination of didanosine and stavudine along with other ARV agents;6-8 the FDA and Bristol-Myers Squibb have issued a warning to health care professionals that pregnant women may be at increased risk of fatal lactic acidosis when prescribed didanosine and stavudine in combination.
-These two drugs should be prescribed together to pregnant women only when the potential benefit clearly outweighs the potential risk.
-Clinicians should prescribe this ARV combination in pregnancy with caution and generally only when other nucleoside analog drug combinations have failed or have caused unacceptable toxicity or side effects.
+Lactic acidosis, fatal in some cases, has been described in pregnant women receiving the combination of didanosine and stavudine along with other ARV agents;8-10 the FDA and Bristol-Myers Squibb have issued a warning to health care professionals that pregnant women may be at increased risk of fatal lactic acidosis when prescribed didanosine and stavudine in combination.